un33k/django-freshly/README.md

     FRESHLY_ASSETS_VERSION = 'v001'

-    # To force clients to fetch a new copy of your website assets, up the version and restart Django.
+    # Up the version and restart Django to force clients reload your website assets.

 How to use (development):